irazer19/HLD/api_design/api_design.md

 #### When to avoid gRPC?
 1. If the developer's or consumer’s language is not supported by the framework.
 2. In applications if they are calling a limited number of back-end services, it's best to use REST for ease.

+### API Security:
+To guarantee that a certain security goal is met, we apply the following mechanisms:
+1. Encryption
+2. Validation
+3. Authentication
+4. Authorization

+Transport layer security (TLS) is a cryptographic protocol that permits safe transmission between the client and API provider.
+TLS ensures message authentication, encryption, and data integrity. <br/>
+#### Steps in TLS handshake:
+1. Client Hello: The client initiates the handshake by sending a "Client Hello" message to the server.
+This message includes the client's supported TLS version, cipher suites, compression methods, and a random string called the "client random".
+2. Server Hello: The server responds with a "Server Hello" message.
+This message contains the server's chosen TLS version, cipher suite, compression method, and a random string called the "server random".
+The server also sends its digital certificate to the client for authentication.
+3. Server Authentication and Key Exchange: The server sends its digital certificate to the client, which includes the server's public key.
+The server then sends a "Server Hello Done" message to indicate it has finished its part of the handshake.
+4. Client Authentication and Premaster Secret: The client verifies the server's certificate with a trusted Certificate Authority (CA).
+If the server requests client authentication, the client sends its certificate.
+The client then generates a premaster secret, encrypts it with the server's public key, and sends it to the server in a "Client Key Exchange" message.
+5. Decryption and Master Secret Generation: The server decrypts the premaster secret using its private key.
+Both the client and server then use the premaster secret, along with the client random and server random, to generate the master secret.
+This master secret is used to create session keys for encryption and decryption.
+6. Change Cipher Spec and Finished Messages: The client sends a "Change Cipher Spec" message to inform the server that it will start using the newly negotiated encryption keys.
+The client then sends a "Finished" message, encrypted with the session key, indicating that the client part of the handshake is complete.
+7. The server responds with its own "Change Cipher Spec" message and a "Finished" message, also encrypted with the session key, indicating that the server part of the handshake is complete.
+8. Secure Communication: After the handshake is complete, the client and server use the session keys to encrypt and decrypt the data they exchange, ensuring secure communication.

+How does the client know that the server it’s talking to is exactly the one the client intended? <br/>
+Through the use of digital certificates, the client and server are identified. <br/>
+How do we achieve confidentiality/secrecy of the messages? <br/>
+Confidentiality is achieved with the encryption protocols implemented because even if an attacker intercepts a transmission, they won't be able to comprehend or decrypt the ciphertext. <br/>

+#### Input validations:
+1. Client side validation: Mostly at the browser side.
+2. Server side validation: Has multiple checks and data sanity test.

+#### Cross-Origin Resource Sharing (CORS):
+Suppose that John is lured into visiting www.evil-site.com.
+This site responds with JavaScript code that then makes a call to www.facebook.com, where
+John logs in without any hesitation.
+As a consequence, the JavaScript code downloaded from www.evil-site.com obtains access to the DOM elements of www.facebook.com and, and to John's sensitive data. <br/>

+The example that we saw above demonstrates an unrestricted interaction between two web pages belonging to different origins, which could lead to a potential data breach.
+An origin is defined as a combination of scheme (protocol), hostname, and port number. <br/>
+To solve the above problem, Same-origin-policy (SOP) was created, which only allows access to resources which are coming from the same origin.
+But it's too restrictive for many apps that want to access resource from different origin, so CORS was made. <br/>

+CORS allows two types of cross-origin requests: <br/>
+Simple: The process begins with a cross-origin request initiated by http://abc.com for data stored in the http://xyz.com server.
+In this example, while http://abc.com is a web service, in our context, it will act as a client.
+The request contains the client's Origin.
+A response is then sent from the server to the browser.
+The server adds an Access-Control-Allow-Origin header to the response.
+The browser then compares the Origin in the client's request with Access-Control-Allow-Origin in the server's response.
+If they are identical, the cross-origin request is permitted. <br/>

+Preflighted: A preflight request is a mechanism used in Cross-Origin Resource Sharing (CORS) to ensure the safety and permission of complex HTTP requests before they are sent to the server.
+A preflight request is an HTTP OPTIONS request sent by the browser to the server before the actual request.
+It checks if the server permits the actual request based on the specified HTTP method and headers. <br/>

+Authentication in preflight requests:
+To enable this, we must manually specify the flag withCredentials = true for the request.
+The Access-Control-Allow-Credentials header in the server's response must also be set as true. <br/>